stigsfoot/ask-noble-virtual-agent/README.md

 ## Configuration

-- The `config_helper.py` file is used for setting up the Streamlit app's initial configurations.
+- The `config_helper.py` file sets up the Streamlit app's initial configurations.
-- Data handlers are implemented in `data_handlers.py`.
+- Data handlers are implemented in `data_handlers.py.`
 - The factory pattern is implemented in `data_handler_factory.py` for future scalability in adding new data handlers.
 - The `readers.py` file is used for different reader classes.